 THE BRAND new headset from Beyerdynamic has hit the streets.
 The HS400 Signum (and HS400 Rotor) is the German company's latest passive headset and is set to replace the HS300.
 The new set benefits from online questionnaires that the firm set-up to quiz existing users of the 300.

 Feedback has seen HS400 development focus on shrinking the audio box and being able to connect to MP3 layers and mobile phones.
 It also comes with two volume controls (one on the left, one on the right) and an LED screen showing how much power is left in the two AA batteries.

-Much like Beyerdynamic% range-topping HS600DANR headset, the 400 also benefits from the online 'Manufaktur' programme, where potential owners can design the colours and choose materials for the headset they buy.
+Much like Beyerdynamic% range-topping HS600DANR headset, the 400 also benefits from the online 'Manufaktur' program, where potential owners can design the colors and choose materials for the headset they buy.